 \section{Introduction}

-The room impulse response (RIR) plays a fundamental role in room acoustics, as it allows the derivation of several key acoustic parameters, including reverberation time and clarity \cite{ISO3382-1:2009}, and it generally incorporates comprehensive information of the enclosed space \cite{antonacci2012inference, tervo2011estimation}.
+The room impulse response (RIR) plays a fundamental role in room acoustics, as it allows the derivation of several key acoustic parameters, including reverberation time and clarity \cite{ISO3382-1:2009}, and it generally incorporates comprehensive information of the enclosed space \cite{vorlander2008auralization,kuttruff2016room}.
 Moreover, under the assumption of a linear time-invariant (LTI) system, convolving the RIR with an arbitrary input signal directly yields the corresponding output sound field.
-The RIR is characterized by the Green's function, defined as the solution to the Helmholtz equation under a Dirac delta source \cite{duffy2015green,jacobsen2013fundamentals,okoyenta2020short}.
+The RIR can be obtained from the Green's function, defined as the solution to the Helmholtz equation under a Dirac delta source \cite{duffy2015green,jacobsen2013fundamentals,okoyenta2020short}.
 Consequently, the computation of Green's functions is of paramount practical importance in many acoustic applications.

-The numerical evaluation of the Green's function is however challenging due to the singular nature of the impulse source, which decreases the convergence rate of traditional numerical techniques such as the finite element method (FEM) \cite{LI2021113518,apel2011priori}.
-Alternatively, the boundary element method (BEM) requires the evaluation solely on the boundary of the domain avoiding to treat the singularity directly \cite{preuss2022recent}.
-Some studies have instead employed singularity-removal strategies, in which appropriate representations of the solution capture the correct singular behavior and reduce the problem to determining only the regular part \cite{gjerde2020singularity, holtershinken2025local}.
-Such singularity-removal techniques have also gained popularity in recent machine-learning-based (ML) approaches \cite{hu2023solving, calafa2025solving}.

-An alternative technique for computing the Green's function in enclosures is based on spectral representations \cite{sztranyovszky2025extending, habermann2025asymptotic}, which rely on the expansion in terms of an orthogonal basis of room eigenfunctions (that in some contexts coincide with the resonance modes of the enclosure).
-However, this approach also has limitations: the eigenfunction set is infinite and typically unavailable in closed form.
+Besides established numerical techniques such as the finite element method (FEM) \cite{harari2006survey} and the boundary element method (BEM) \cite{preuss2022recent}, Green's functions can also be obtained through spectral representations based on expansions in terms of an orthogonal basis of room eigenfunctions \cite{sztranyovszky2025extending, habermann2025asymptotic}.
+However, this approach has several limitations: the eigenfunction set is infinite and typically unavailable in closed form.
 As a result, the eigenfunction expansion (EE) must be truncated and the single terms are usually computed numerically, leading to substantial computational cost, particularly when a large number of eigenfunctions is required.